verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 kubectl apply -f binding.yaml
 ```

-To verify the ToDo List application deployment:

-1. Check that the WebLogic Server pods were created in the `todo` namespace; you should see a pod named `tododomain-admin-server`:
+To verify the ToDo List application deployment, check that the WebLogic Server pods were created in the `todo` namespace; you should see a pod named `tododomain-admin-server`:

     ```shell script
     kubectl get pods -n todo